HMS Vestal (J215): Design and description

 The Algerine class was armed with a QF 4 in Mk V anti-aircraft gun and four twin-gun mounts for Oerlikon 20 mm cannon.
 The latter guns were in short supply when the first ships were being completed and they often got a proportion of single mounts.
-By 1944, single-barrel Bofors 40 mm mounts began replacing the twin 20 mm mounts on a one for one basis.
+By 1944, single-barrel Bofors 40 mm gun mounts began replacing the twin 20 mm mounts on a one for one basis.
 All of the ships were fitted for four throwers and two rails for depth charges.

 Construction

 The ship was laid down at the Harland and Wolff yard in Belfast on 11 January 1943.
 She was launched on 19 June that year and commissioned on 10 September, a build time of just seven months and three days.

 Operations

 1944

 Vestal underwent trials until October 1944.
 She took part in a minesweeping exercise around Harwich with a flotilla, which was working in the Scheldt estuary.
 This was with the ships Pincher, Recruit, Rifleman, Plucky, Fancy, Squirrel, and Chameleon, all of which were Algerine-class minesweepers.